-We know this is so important for our students and families!
-Parent participation is encouraged to take place via zoom (as needed) or outdoors to the greatest extent possible.
+We know this is so important for our students!
+Parents are invited to be their child's special guest according to details shared by your child's teacher.
+This often takes place as parents are invited to be a guest reader either in person or via zoom.
 Parents can also consider gifting a book through the district's "Birthday Book Club" program.
 Details will be shared by the school and your child's teacher, and should be coordinated with the homeroom teacher.
 Food, treats, balloons and/or goodie bags are not allowed in school to celebrate your child's birthday.